Category Archives: Swedish Royals

 Christina’s abdication in 1654, contemporary drawing by Erik Dahlberg; Credit – Wikipedia

 In February 1654, Christina informed the council of state that she intended to abdicate.
 An abdication ceremony was held on June 6, 1654, at Uppsala Castle.
-Christina wore her regalia, which were ceremonially removed from her, one by one.
-The person who was to remove the crown did not move and so Christina had to take off the crown herself.
+Christina wore her regalia, which were then ceremonially removed from her, one by one.
+The person who was to remove the crown did not move so Christina had to take off the crown herself.
 Dressed in a simple white dress, she gave her farewell speech and left the throne to her cousin Karl Gustav of Zweibrücken-Kleeburg who was crowned later that day as Karl X Gustav, King of Sweden.
 Within a few days, 28-year-old Christina left Sweden.

 Christina’s cousin and successor Karl X, Gustav, King of Sweden; Credit – Wikipedia